affan98/waitlistBot/README.md

 myNumber = "use this format +15556665555"
 ```

-Before running, make sure to install the Twilio module (6.8.4).
+Before running, make sure to install the Twilio module (5.6.0).

 ```
+$ pip install -r requirements.txt
+or
 $ pip install twilio

 ```

 ### Usage